Bibbleboop/My-100-Days-of-Coding/My Log.md

 **Today's Progress**: Refreshing React and exploring Server Side Rendering (SSR).

-**Thoughts** Took a lot longer than I thouht to set up initial stages of a dapp due to VS Code, Next, Node.js version connflicts and dependancy errors.
+**Thoughts** Took a lot longer than I thought to set up initial stages of a Dapp due to VS Code, Next, Node.js version conflicts and dependency errors.
 I'll try again during the week.

 **Link(s) to work**